emaanr/notes/Programming/Python/infodump.md

 Hello World!
 ```

-- Need to store return of function in a variable to actually accesss it.
+- Need to store return of function in a variable, in this case `user_input`, to actually accesss it.

 # Math